tidepool-org/blip/README.md

 Tidepool data visualization for diabetes device data.

-This README is focused on just the nuts & bolts of getting the code in this repository ready to develop locally in [blip](https://github.com/tidepool-org/blip 'GitHub: blip') or with [React Storybook](https://getstorybook.io/ 'React Storybook').
+This README is focused on just the nuts & bolts of getting the code in this repository ready to develop locally in [blip](https://github.com/tidepool-org/blip 'GitHub: blip').
 For more detailed information about the code in this repository, please see the [developer guide](./docs/StartHere.md).

 #### Table of contents